-Examples of group training or large group training are yoga, Zumba, boot camps and spin classes.
+Examples of a group or large group training are yoga, Zumba, boot camps, and spin classes.

-These classes have a program that never changes or progresses and is just workouts for the sake of working out.
+These classes have a program that never changes or progresses and is just workouts for working out.

 There’s nothing wrong with this sort of training, but it has a rather low-value proposition when considering client specificity and progressive outcomes/goals.

-This low value also translates to a low income potential, which is why training large groups typically net a small flat rate.
+This low value also translates to a low-income potential, so training large groups typically net a small flat rate.

-This is despite the fact that you have used the same amount of time and energy to conduct fitness services.
+Even though you have used the same amount of time and energy to conduct fitness services, this is true.

 Small group training, on the other hand, means your clients are gaining the value of progressive fitness training while in a close-knit group which has its benefits from the camaraderie and moral support aspect.

-Small group training implements a periodized program that typically stretches over 3 months, aimed at progressively improving fitness and body composition.
+Small group training implements a periodized program that typically stretches over 3 months to improve fitness and body composition progressively.

-You can divide this periodization into a 3 month period for example, with each month focusing on a different aspect or pillar of fitness.
+You can divide this periodization into 3 months, for example, each month focusing on a different aspect or pillar of fitness.

 The first month can go into activation.
 Allowing your client’s bodies to adapt to the oncoming training stimuli through workouts that ignite neuromuscular activation and motor unit innervation.

-This will build the requisite stability, coordination, range of motion and balance for the strength and power phase which follows.
+This will build stability, coordination, range of motion, and balance for the following strength and power phases.

 Once clients have adequately progressed in strength, power, and endurance, you can move to the final phase of your program, skills, and conditioning.